pgRouting/pgrouting/src/dijkstra/doc/dijkstra_v2.rst

 	pgr_costResult[] pgr_dijkstra(text sql, integer source, integer target, boolean directed, boolean has_rcost);

-.. warning:: This will be discontinuated on version 3.0
+.. warning:: This signature will be discontinued on version 3.0, Please use:
+              pgr_dijkstra(text sql, integer source, integer target,
+                                   boolean directed)
+              instead.
+              LINK to the new version HERE TODO

 Description
 -------------------------------------------------------------------------------